 Start sometime around mid-October.
 Not confirmed yet.

-We are going back !
-There might be some changes to the dates and price compared to 2015.
+We will go back in 2018 if we have enough interest.
+Otherwise skip a year and go 2019 !
+There might be some changes to the dates and price compared to 2017.
 The program will stay the same.

 Contact us for more details or if you have any questions, or complete the booking if you know which year you can go.

 The price: It has been 74.000,- NOK (Norwegian kroner) in 2016 minus previous deposit.
 Not confirmed for 2017 yet, but not too far from this.